 Scott: “You should ask them”

-The fifth vote is held by City Council President Brandon M. Scott, who has expressed little knowledge about the Port Covington TIF.
+The fifth vote is held by City Council President Brandon M. Scott, who has expressed little interest and less knowledge about the Port Covington TIF.

 Asked by The Brew last Thursday about the bond issuance, which had been rumored at City Hall for weeks, Scott deferred to the Young administration.